A GUIDE TO GROWING ROSES

 Use lopping shears to shape the whole shrub and maintain the size you desire.
 Remove dead branches or crossed branches with dead wood.
 You can even prune your rose into a rose bush tree if desired.
 Use pruning shears for detailed work and for removing unwanted shoots near the base.
 Make clean cuts and stay near the center of the plant for best results.

 During the flowering season, deadheading (pinching off spent blooms) will encourage even more flowering.
-For an excellent tutorial on pruning Drift® roses from the folks who introduced them, see the video below.

 Planting Your New Roses